 So, let us dive in and compare Dana 30 vs Dana 44.

 Dana 30 vs Dana 44: Axle Housing

 The axle housing is what holds everything together.
 The strength of the housing is important if you plan on bombing around through the desert.
 Where I live (Phoenix, Arizona), there is a lot less rock crawling and more of going fast through the desert.
 But, if you plan on just rock crawling, then the strength of the housing isn’t super important.

-The axle housing of the JK Dana 30, and Dana 44 are actually 100% the same.
-So, if you plan on going fast through the desert you might want to think about going to Dana 60s or putting a big truss on your 30/44.
-This is part of the reason JK Dana 44s aren’t considered “true 44s”.
+The axle housing of the JK Dana 30, and Dana 44 are 100% the same.
+So, if you plan on going fast through the desert, you might want to think about going to Dana 60s or putting a big truss on your 30/44; This is part of the reason JK Dana 44s aren’t considered “true” 44s.

-Either way, both the JK Dana 30 and the Dana 44 both have weak “Cs”.
+Either way, both the JK Dana 30 and the Dana 44 both have weak Cs.
 What do I mean by this?
 The C is where the ball joints are and the knuckle bolts to.
-That C has a tendency to bend, which requires a new axle housing to fix.
+That C tends to bend, which requires a new axle housing to fix.
 The common cure for this is to gusset the C if you plan on running tires larger than 37″.
 To my knowledge tires under 37″ won’t cause the C to bend.

 Dana 30 vs Dana 44: Center Section

 When I refer to the center section, I am referring to all the gearing as well as the center section housing.
-The center section housing is what holds your differential, so the housing material doesn’t actually have to be super strong unless you have a bunch of horsepower.
+The center section housing is what holds your differential, so the housing material doesn’t have to be super strong unless you have a bunch of power.